Yuki512/Agentic-Architect-Challenge/README.md

 - **Refund guardrail: Not used**
   The email is not about a refund.

-- **FAQ evidence: Not used**
-  The system skips PDF searching because possible data loss requires investigation by a person.

 - **Handoff summary**
   The prototype creates a short internal summary containing the customer’s problem.
 A real system would send this summary to a support-ticket queue.